Reviews Communities Blog FAQ Services About Contact

 Key factors to evaluate:

-Follow a disciplined sequence so you do not leave gaps in protection.
+Follow a disciplined 12-step sequence from the moment your offer is accepted through post-closing document review so you do not leave gaps in protection.

 1) Engage your real estate agent San Diego CA and escrow early.
 Open title as soon as your offer is accepted, or even earlier with seller cooperation on off-market deals.